NOAA-PSL/score-db/README.md

         }
     }
 ```
-To search based on sat_meta values, add the sat_meta in front of the value to filter on.
+To search based on instrument_meta use instrument_meta_name or innstrument_name.

 PUT:
 ```sh